PDS-Polito-FGM/Rust-SNN/README.md

                                                  -> [[u8; SPIKES_DURATION]; NET_OUTPUT_DIM]
         ```

-        processes the input passed as parameter and returns the output spikes of the network
+        processes the input spikes passed as parameter and returns the output spikes of the network
+      -
    - #### `DynSnn` method:
         - process() method: